-The Jurisdictional Blood Committee supported the development of the National Blood Supply Contingency Plan (NBSCP) to provide the NBA and its key stakeholders with a framework that can enable a coordinated national response to supply threats.
+The Jurisdictional Blood Committee supported the development of the National Blood Supply Contingency Plan to provide the NBA and its key stakeholders with a framework that can enable a coordinated national response to supply threats.

-The NBSCP has been endorsed by Health Ministers and integrates with contingency arrangements of suppliers and other government departments, such as the Department of Health, to provide an integrated approach to managing risks to the blood supply and the potential impact on the broader health sector.
+The National Blood Supply Contingency Plan was endorsed by Health Ministers in April 2008 and integrates with contingency arrangements of suppliers and other government departments, such as the Department of Health, to provide an integrated approach to managing risks to the blood supply and the potential impact on the broader health sector.